-The annual wholesale car market of over 9 million used vehicles has only a few strong competitors on a national level, and these companies have a chorus line of fees that would make a Broadway banker belt out showtunes: buy fees, sale fees, registration fees, internet fees, consignment fees, no-sale fees.
-Whatever you do or don’t do as a dealer, there’s usually a fee or two for it.
+Buy fees, sale fees, registration fees, internet fees, consignment fees, no-sale fees.
+Whatever you do or don’t do as a dealer there’s usually a fee for it.

-This fee culture is passed down from the dealers directly to you, the retail customer, Chances are if your car is ever leased, traded-in, repossessed or totaled, it will be sent to a dealer auction where the competition is restricted to a licensed few who have paid big money for access to a heavily protected wholesale car market.
+Chances are if your car is ever leased, traded-in, repossessed or totaled, it will be sent to a dealer auction where the competition is restricted to a few 800 pound gorillas that are worth tens of billions of dollars.